 – CEO or his equivalent in case of Local Body

-– IN any other case the person incharge.
+– IN any other case the person in charge.

 Advantages: Registration under GST:

-- The individual or business owner would be legally authorized to collect tax from his purchasers and pass on the credit of the taxes paid on the goods or services supplied to purchasers or recipients.
+• The individual or business owner would be legally authorized to collect tax from his purchasers and pass on the credit of the taxes paid on the goods or services supplied to purchasers or recipients.

-- A registered business owner or individual will find it much easier to operate on other business requisitions; such as getting bank loans, renting premises and others.
+• A registered business owner or individual will find it much easier to operate on other business requisitions; such as getting bank loans, renting premises, and others.

 Disadvantages: Registration under GST

-- Cost of goods and services would be increased.
+• The cost of goods and services would be increased.
 Unregistered dealers can charge cheaper prices as they don’t have to levy and collect GST and ultimately may end up attracting more customers.

-- Once you are registered, you are bound to comply with all the provisions of GST Rules, Acts and notifications.
+• Once you are registered, you are bound to comply with all the provisions of GST Rules, Acts, and notifications.
 The compliance activities at times can be time-consuming and exhausting.

 Cancellation of GST registration certificate